93metra/public-api-explorer/README.md

 ## 🚧 Project Status

-Current Status: Initial commit — project setup is done, but no APIs have been added yet.
+Current Status: In development - basic structure complete with 2 APIs integrated.

-The foundation of the app has been laid, and the first set of public APIs will be integrated soon.
+The foundation of the app has been laid, and two public APIs have been successfully integrated.
+More APIs will be added soon.
 Stay tuned for updates!

 ## 🌐 Live Demo

-Once the first version is ready, the app will be deployed and available via **GitHub Pages.** A link will be added here.
+The app is published on GitHub Pages and can be accessed [here](https://93metra.github.io/public-api-explorer/).
+However, please note that the public APIs may not always respond well when the app is opened through GitHub Pages.
+For a better experience, it is recommended to run the project locally.

 ## 💡 Features (Coming Soon)